Self-Supervised Learning for Glass Composition Screening: Introduction

-Self-supervised learning has emerged as a promising direction in artificial intelligence~\footnote{\url{https://spectrum.ieee.org/yann-lecun-ai}}, demonstrating highly promising performance in a wide range of tasks, including computer vision~\cite{Sim:ICML:2020}, information retrieval~\cite{Liu:2024:TKDE}, and natural language processing~\cite{Chung:inproceedings}.
+Self-supervised learning has emerged as a promising direction in artificial intelligence\footnote{\url{https://spectrum.ieee.org/yann-lecun-ai}}, demonstrating highly promising performance in a wide range of tasks, including computer vision~\cite{Sim:ICML:2020}, information retrieval~\cite{Liu:2024:TKDE}, and natural language processing~\cite{Chung:inproceedings}.
 It distinguishes itself from supervised learning by designing pretext tasks~\cite{He_2020_CVPR} for model training, as depicted in Fig.~\ref{Fig:SSL1}.
 In this study, we design a novel self-supervised learning framework tailored for glass composition screening.
 This framework holds the potential to be easily generalized to other material discovery tasks.
-Primarily, we formulate the task of compositional screening as a classification problem, where the model is tasked with directly predicting whether the Tg of a specific composition falls within a predefined range.
+Primarily, we formulate the task of compositional screening as a classification problem, where the model is tasked with directly predicting whether the T$_g$ of a specific composition falls within a predefined range.
 Subsequently, we propose a data augmentation strategy rooted in asymptotic theory, aiming to both expand the training dataset and enhance its model's robustness against noise.
 Following this, we design \textit{DeepGlassNet}, a foundational network architecture meticulously crafted to extract and distill the interaction features among the compositional constituents.
-Ultimately, we integrate a self-supervised learning task, enabling the model to optimize the Area Under the Curve (AUC) as a crucial metric for evaluating classification performance.
+Ultimately, we integrate a self-supervised learning task, enabling the model to optimize the Area Under Receiver Operating Characteristic Curve (AUC) as a crucial metric for evaluating classification performance.
 To facilitate practical applications, we have released both the code and dataset, ensuring compatibility with multiple operating systems and supporting both GPU and CPU computations.
 Users can seamlessly incorporate their own datasets in the specified format, define the desired properties and their respective ranges, and train customized material screening models tailored for new material designs.
-The contributions of this paper are summarized as follows: